-Botox® has had a varied reputation over the years.
-From the initial health scares when Botox® was first introduced as a cosmetic treatment, most people now accept that Botox® is a safe way to treat wrinkles.
-If you have any lingering concerns about the safety of Botox®, let us put your mind at ease:
+Botox has had a varied reputation over the years.
+From the initial health scares when Botox was first introduced as a cosmetic treatment, most people now accept that Botox is a safe way to treat wrinkles.
+Are botox injections safe?.
+If you have any lingering concerns about the safety of Botox, let us put your mind at ease.

-Years before Botox® was used for cosmetic treatments, it was originally used in the medical profession to treat muscle spasms, eyelid tics and underarm sweating.
-At Austin Brewer, we also use Botox® to treat Hyperhidrosis (excessive sweating).
+Years before Botox was used for cosmetic treatments, it was originally used in the medical profession to treat muscle spasms, eyelid tics and underarm sweating.
+There is a long history of Botox safety.

 Minor side effects

 Botox can have minor side effects for a small minority of people.
 These include a slight bruising or skin discolouration.